Fauna of Barbados: Birds

 Icterids such as the Carib grackle (Quiscalus lugubris) and the shiny cowbird (Molothrus bonariensis), which often parasitizes the nests of the former species, are quite common.

 Seedeaters include the black-faced grassquit (Tiaris bicolor) and the grassland yellow finch (Sicalis luteola), known locally as the grass canary.
 Introduced from South America the grassland yellow finch is now faced with extirpation due to poaching for the pet trade.
-Until recently considered a non-sexually dimorphic subspecies of the Lesser Antillean bullfinch (Loxigilla noctis), the Barbados bullfinch (Loxigilla barbadensis) has recently been elevated to species level.
+Until recently considered a non-sexually dimorphic subspecies of the Lesser Antillean bullfinch (Loxigilla noctis), the Barbados bullfinch (Loxigilla barbadensis) has recently been elevated to species level, and is the only extant endemic bird species on Barbados.

 There are two species of tyrant flycatcher found on the island; the grey kingbird (Tyrannus dominicensis) which is quite common, and the Caribbean elaenia (Elaenia martinica) which is rarer.

 Representatives of the family Columbidae include the zenaida dove (Zenaida aurita), common ground dove (Columbina passerina), scaly-naped pigeon (Patagioenas squamosa), and the ubiquitous rock pigeon (Columba livia).
 Another species, the eared dove (Zenaida auriculata), which was previously reported as an occasional visitor to the island, has now established a breeding population.

 Nectar consuming species include the Antillean crested hummingbird (Orthorhyncus cristatus), green-throated carib (Eulampis holosericeus), and the bananaquit (Coereba flaveola).

 Heron species include, the cattle egret (Bubulcus ibis) and the fairly rare green heron (Butorides virescens).
 A recent addition to the island's avifauna is the little egret (Egretta garzetta), which has recently colonized the island from Africa.